sumit0075/Copilot_Agent/README.md

 # Local Copilot Agent

-Small utility that monitors `test_code.py`, sends the code to a local Ollama model for suggested function-level patches, and applies patches (saving a `.bak` backup).
+Small utility that can either run as a file-watching agent or via a Streamlit frontend to send Python files to a local Ollama model for suggested corrections and optionally apply those corrections (creating a backup).

 ## Prerequisites